hkato-sssl/arty-a7-mbv32/README.md

 vivado -source arty-a7-mbv32.tcl
 ```

 Executing the script will launch Vivado and create the Block Design.
-At this point, the Block Design cannot be built.
+At this point, the generated Block Design is not ready for bitstream generation yet.

 ### MIG Configuration